 So, you’ve done the hard work of choosing the best formula for your baby (bravo!)…but that was just the first step in your feeding journey.
 And now, you’re probably finding that your laundry list of feeding questions continues to grow: Now that you’ve brought those formula canisters home, where do you put them?
-How do you mix formula?
-Maybe your baby chugged 3 ounces of formula, but left an ounce in the bottle.
+How do you mix infant formula?
+Maybe your little one chugged 3 ounces of baby formula, but left an ounce in the bottle.
 Should you save it for later?

 Different Types of Baby Formula

 Before we start throwing around “formula” we should define what we’re talking about.

 Formula is no monolith!
 Baby formula comes in three different forms—and each type has its own storage and preparation guidelines.
 The three types of infant formula are: powdered, concentrate, and ready-to-use.
 Here’s the scoop on each one…

 Differences in Baby Formula

 - Powdered formula: This is the most common and most inexpensive type of baby formula.
 It comes with a pre-measured scoop you can use to mix the powder with water easily and safely.

 - Concentrate formula: This infant formula comes in liquid form—but it’s not ready to drink.
 Instead, you mix it with equal parts water.
 It tends to cost more than powdered baby formula.